takke2607/astral/_site/README.md

 * Edit the _config.yml file with your details.
     * make the baseurl: "" (Empty)
     * title as the title for your webpage.
-    * author as your name.
+    * name as your name.
-    * about as your single line bio.
+    * bio as your single line bio.
     * update your social media links of facebook twitter and instagram.
 If not any, then make it as "#".
 * Save and commit the changes.
 * Go to the settings of the repository and enable the  github pages.